-Howard-Tilton Memorial Library has negotiated agreements with two major scholarly journal publishers that waive the article publication charges for Tulane authors who want their articles to be open access or publically available.
+Tulane University Libraries has negotiated transformative open access agreements with at least five major scholarly journal publishers to waive article publication charges for Tulane authors who want their articles to be publically available.

-Publish + Read, and Read + Publish, are new alternatives to the traditional subscription model that address this problem.
-In both alternatives, the publisher bundles library subscription and article publication costs so that one offsets the other.
-See below for an explanation of the (relatively minor) difference between the two models.
+Transformative agreements are new alternatives to the traditional subscription model that address this problem.
+With these agreements, the publisher bundles library subscription and article publication costs so that one offsets the other.
+See the explanation below for more details.

 Associate Dean of Libraries